 Water-shield has a understated, but interesting brown-purple flower with pettals from 12-15 mm long, appearing in July.
 These flowers are easy to overlook as they blend in well with the many floating leaves.

-Sometimes the leaves of Water-shield can be confused with young or very small American lotus (Nelumbo lueta).
-The leaves of the lotus however are circular is size and the two species are not found in the same habitat.
+Sometimes, water-shield leaves can be confused with young or small American lotus (Nelumbo lueta).
+However, the leaves of the lotus are circular and grow much larger, and the two species are not found in the same habitat.